carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ###  Instance Store

-- KeyWords: Block Storage, Ephemeral, Fastest storage, Lowest Latency
+- KeyWords: **Block Storage**, Ephemeral, Fastest storage, Lowest Latency
 - Instance Store is an **Ephemeral/temporal block-based** storage physically attached to an EC2 instance
   - **Data persists on instance reboot, data doesn’t persist on stop or termination**
-- It can be attached to an EC2 instance only when the instance is launched and cannot be dynamically resized
+- It can be attached to an EC2 instance **only when the instance is launched** and cannot be dynamically resized
 - Deliver very **low-latency and high random I/O performance**.
 - It is the fastest storage that an EC2 instance can have.
 - It is included in the price of the EC2 instance so it can also be **more cost-effective than EBS Provisioned IOPS**.